dawgfish/labs/HYCU/hycu_lab.rst

  	Nutanix cluster running AHV
- 	Prism Cluster URL, id with admin privileges and password Image of HYCU **Insert HYCU image link here** uploaded to Prism Image configuration Windows and/or Linux VMs
+ 	Prism Cluster URL, id with admin privileges and password Image of HYCU uploaded to Prism Image configuration Windows and/or Linux VMs
  	Administrator Login credentials for your Windows VMs Windows Microsoft SQL Server